 What makes Real Girl different and memorable is that the author took the time to establish each of the characters as being something that is not quite understandable upon first glance.
 Every aspect of the manga shows us the internal conflicts of the characters in question.
 It shows us that, just like most of us would in real life, these characters printed on paper also have to sort through all their feelings to come up with decisions that don't necessarily give a definite answer to a question.
 It shows that that feelings are more complex than a girl and a guy fawning over each other.
 It shows that the change that people go through in their lifetime are often because of the influence of others.
 This extends to all the major characters, and not just the protagonists.

 And that is what's so good about this high-school romance story.
-Even though it's appears to be the same as many others, there's obviously something more complex going on underneath that makes it different.
+Even though it appears to be the same as many others, there's obviously something more complex going on underneath that makes it different.
 That is the idea that the entire story is based around.
-Sure, like any other story, there are moments that shine bright and there are moments that often turn you away, but all in all, in a story well done.
+Sure, like any other story, there are moments that shine bright and there are moments that often turn you away, but all in all, it's a story well done.

 Being a character-driven story, the story itself progresses with the characters themselves and as such, often shows quite some variation in tonality as it progresses, depending on the emotional conflict that the characters themselves are going through.